AkshayWarrier/wish/README.md

 - Parallel commands
 - Output redirection

-It passes (almost) all the tests.
+It passes all the tests (except one, for some reason).
 To build wish simply `make wish`.
 Then wish can be run in interactive mode using `./wish` or batch mode using `./wish batch.txt` which takes an input file to run commands.
 To run tests, simply run `./run-tests.sh`.

 The detailed project description can be found [here](https://github.com/remzi-arpacidusseau/ostep-projects/tree/master/processes-shell)